 The first concern most veterans have is how much financial help is available for their education.
 Find out your options with the GI BILL Comparison Tool.
 (Please note that GCC does NOT participate in the Air Force Tuition Assistance Program.)

 Your next step is to apply for your benefits: https://www.ebenefits.va.gov/

-There is a NEW LAW regarding student veterans who have been regarded as “Out of State” students: The Veterans Access, Choice, and Accountability Act of 2014.
+There is a new law regarding student veterans who have been regarded as “Out of State” students: The Veterans Access, Choice, and Accountability Act of 2014.
 The new law makes it possible for many of these students to pay tuition and fees at the “In State” rates in many cases beginning July 1, 2015.
 To see if you qualify, call GCC’s certifying Official (413) 775-1885.

 (Public Law 113-146) changed the amount of tuition and fee charges which can be reported to the U.S. Department of Veterans Affairs (VA).
 Effective July 1, 2015, public institutions of higher education must charge qualifying veterans and dependents tuition and fees at the rate for in-state residents.

 Also, the VA has several rules regarding your acceptance of student aid.
 We highly recommend reading the following guidelines to prevent situations where you could be required to repay VA aid.
 Guidelines for using VA Aid PDF